350 Legend vs 5.56 | Is 350 Legend a Multi-Purpose AR-15 Round?

 150 grain TCP 350 Legend (left) 62 grain M855 (center) 170 grain Soft Point 350 Legend (right)

-Both cartridges are designed to handle similar maximum pressures as specified by SAAMI, with the 5.56 chamber accommodating up to 55,114 psi, slightly higher than the 55,000 psi for the 350 Legend.
+Both cartridges are designed to handle similar maximum pressures as specified by SAAMI.
+The 5.56 chamber accommodates up to 55,114 psi, slightly higher than the 55,000 psi for the 350 Legend.

 Beyond the cartridge specs, there are a few other differences.
 One of those is recoil.
 The recoil of a 350 Legend cartridge is slightly more than a 5.56, but not by much.

-Regardless of the little bit of extra recoil, the knockdown power you’re getting makes up for it.
+Regardless of the extra recoil, the knockdown power you’re getting makes up for it.

-The other has to do with the difference in ballistics between the two.
-When calling the 350 Legend a multi-purpose AR-15 round, we need to take into account the ballistics.
+The other concerns the difference in ballistics between the two.
+We need to consider the ballistics when calling the 350 Legend a multi-purpose AR-15 round.

 Ballistics Chart Comparing 350 Legend and 5.56